#33 Weddings

 #4 STUDY: The Chuppah

-A chuppah (Hebrew: חוּפָּה) is a canopy under which a Jewish couple stand during their Jewish wedding ceremony.
+A חוּפָּה chuppah is a canopy under which a Jewish couple stand during their Jewish wedding ceremony.
 It consists of a cloth or sheet, sometimes a tallit, stretched or supported over four poles, or sometimes manually held up by attendants to the ceremony.
 A chuppah symbolizes the home that the couple will build together.

 #5 WATCH: The Chuppah